 This relatively unknown waterfall really surprised Julie and I with its dramatic location as it made a cliff dive right into the sea.

-And when we were standing atop the cliffs on grass with blooming purple wildflowers and birds flying against the cold winds as if they were hovering next to us, it really felt like we were in a place where we were one with our surroundings.
+And as we stood atop the cliffs on grass with blooming purple wildflowers while birds flew against the cold winds as if they hovered next to us, it really felt like we were one with our surroundings.

 It was just us and Nature as it’s supposed to be.

 With such a powerful experience, we just had to make room on this list for this special waterfall.

 Given the wild and remote nature of the Westfjords, this waterfall caught us by surprise with its unusual shape and gaudy size.